Here's how to deal with high altitude sickness while enjoying the great outdoors.

 Checking with a doctor and using certain medications

 We know it's inconvenient, but if you're going to be dropping thousands of dollars on the hunting or fishing trip of a lifetime, it's worth covering all your bases.
+A visit to your health care provider is never a bad idea, especially if you have other medical conditions that may be worsened by thinner air.
 There's nothing worse than losing a day or more to debilitating altitude symptoms.
 Or worse, to have to cut your trip short to visit a hospital because you didn't consider all your risk factors.
 Especially if you've always lived at a lower altitude and have never ventured into the mountains before.

 In some cases, you can get a prescription for drugs typically used to treat high blood pressure.
 Some often-prescribed medicines include Nifedipine, Acetazolamide (aka: Diamox) or Paracetamol to treat symptoms.
 There are also over-the-counter options.
 You'll get varying opinions on the effectiveness of the store-bought options, but there are now some being offered by outdoor retailers like Cabela's.
 Look for these medications in the camping section.

 Some people like to use simple pain killers like Advil (aka: Ibuprofen).
 It may take some experimentation to find what works for you, thus why we again recommend a day or two of rest at a higher elevation before your real adventure begins.
 Trust the medical advice of a professional and you should be good to go.

 No matter what medication you choose, taking along some is a good idea.
 These won't take up a ton of room in your pack or tackle box and you'll be glad you have them when the symptoms strike.